 All students work with faculty advisors, and academic and personal counseling are available.

 Literary journal (Saint Katherine Review), dance and musical groups, plus numerous special interest, service, and honorary organizations.
 Men’s and women’s intramural sports, as well as a variety of planned and impromptu outdoor activities.
 Intercollegiate men’s baseball, basketball, golf, running, soccer, and tennis; women’s basketball, golf, running, softball, tennis, and volleyball.

-The official organization of the student body, responsible for planning student activities and for administering regulations governing student behavior and the Honor Code.
-The SGA enables students to play a major role in the governance of the college community and in the maintenance of the academic integrity of the college.
+The official organization of the student body, responsible for planning student activities and for advising student behavior matters concerning the Community Ethos and the Honor Code.
+The ASB enables students to play a major role in the the college community and in the maintenance of the academic integrity of the college.